Hurghada Excursions to Cairo

 Giza Pyramid Complex

-Discover the Giza Plateau, the site of the ancient pyramids of Cheops, Chephren and Mycerinus; and six little pyramids, the great Sphinx, the ancient world’s most giant monumental sculpture, carved from a single ridge of limestone and the Valley Temple, which belongs to the Pyramid of Chephren.
+Discover the Giza Plateau, the site of the ancient pyramids of Cheops, Chephren, and Mycerinus, six little pyramids, the great Sphinx, the ancient world’s largest monumental sculpture carved from a single ridge of limestone, and the Valley Temple, which belongs to the Pyramid of Chephren.
 The complex dates back to the 4th Dynasty, 2400 years BC.

 The Egyptian Museum